h3xduck/Umbra/README.md

 Note: Umbra also tries to start the reverse shell on load.

-### Spawn reverse shell via backdoor
-Any host can get a reverse shell by sending a specially-crafted packet to a machine infected with Umbra.
-The backdoor will try to open the shell on IP:5888, where IP is the IP address of the attacking machine.

-The backdoor listens for packets with the following payload:
-`UMBRA_PAYLOAD_GET_REVERSE_SHELL`
-, but I also provide a client which will do the job for you.
-You can download the client from [latest releases](https://github.com/h3xduck/Umbra/releases/), or you can build your own using my library [RawTCP](https://github.com/h3xduck/RawTCP_Lib).

 ### Hide the rootkit - Invisible mode
 This will prevent the rootkit from being shown by commands such as *lsmod*, or being removed via *rmmod*.
 ```